On 28 June 2019, the Monetary Authority of Singapore (“MAS“) announced that it will issue up to five (5) new digital bank licences.

 a.
 Digital Full Bank licences: up to two (2) digital full bank (“Digital Full Bank“) licences, which allow licensees to provide a wide range of financial services and take deposits from retail customers; and

 b.
-Digital Wholesale Bank licences: up to three (3) digital wholesale bank (“Digital Wholesale Bank“) licences, which allow licensees to serve small and medium enterprises (SMEs) and other non-retail segments.
+Digital Wholesale Bank licences: up to three (3) digital wholesale banks (“Digital Wholesale Bank“) licences, which allow licensees to serve small and medium enterprises (SMEs) and other non-retail segments.

 MAS expects to invite applications for the new digital bank licences in August 2019 and will provide details on the eligibility, admission criteria and implementation of the new regime for digital banking services in Singapore.